-- "TPSSM7 RAID Software Concepts Guide for TP9400" (007-4305-001) This guide explains the terminology and features of the TPSSM7 storage management software for the TP9400. - "SGI TP9400 RAID Owner's Guide" (007-4304-001) A complete user guide for the TP9400 that gives an overview of all components of the rack.
-It contains procedures for replacing failed components and complete specifications. - "SGI TP9400 RAID Installation and Upgrade Guide" (108-0292-001) This guide gives complete instructions on how to unpack, install, and configure the TP9400 and its components.
-It also contains component upgrade information. - "SGI Storage Area Network Installation Instructions" (108-0252-003) This guide comes packed with the Fibre Channel switch and provides information on Storage Area Network installation and topologies.
+- SGI TP9400 and SGI TP9500 Software Concepts Guide This guide explains the terminology and features of the TPSSM storage management software for the SGI TP9400 and SGI TP9500. - SGI TP9400 and SGI TP9500 RAID Owner's Guide A complete user guide for the SGI TP9400 and SGI TP9500 that gives an overview of all components of the rack.
+It contains procedures for replacing failed components and complete specifications. - SGI TP9400 RAID Installation and Upgrade Guide This guide gives complete instructions on how to unpack, install, and configure the SGI TP9400 and its components.
+It also contains component upgrade information. - SGI TP9500 RAID Installation and Upgrade Guide This guide gives complete instructions on how to unpack, install, and configure the SGI TP9500 and its components.
+It also contains component upgrade information. - SGI Storage Area Network Installation Instructions This guide comes packed with the Fibre Channel switch and provides information on Storage Area Network installation and topologies.

-See also the SGI online technical bulletin TIB #200121 at: http://bits.csd.sgi.com/cgi-bin/site.cgi This describes the most recent procedures for controller replacement and controller hot swap procedures.
+• See also the SGI online technical bulletin TIB #200121 at: http://bits.csd.sgi.com/cgi-bin/site.cgi This describes the most recent procedures for controller replacement and controller hot swap procedures.